Hydrodynamic Enhancement of $p$-atic Defect Dynamics

-Whether passive or active, topological defects play a primary role with respect to backflow phenomena, by virtue of the extended and yet persistence distortion resulting from their appearance.
-In passive nematic liquid crystals, for instance, this effect is known to affect the annihilation dynamics of neutral pairs of elementary disclinations~\cite{toth2003hydrodynamics}, while in active nematics $-$ such as {\em in vitro} mixture of cytoskeletal filaments and motor proteins~\cite{Sanchez2012, Keber2014,Martinez-Prat2021, Colen2021} or certain kind of prokaryotic~\cite{Dunkel2013,Wensink2012} or eukaryotic~\cite{saw2017,Balasubramaniam2021} cells $-$ backflow drives the propulsion of $s=1/2$ defects and influences the hydrodynamic stability of active layers with respect to non-planar deformations~\cite{Keber2014, Metselaar2019, Hoffmann2022,Alert2022}.
-Importantly, a hydrodynamic theory capable of capturing backflows effects in liquid crystals with generic $p-$atic symmetry has been developed very recently~\cite{Giomi:2021a,Giomi:2021b}.
-Hence, the role of hydrodynamics in dynamics of defects in liquid crystalline systems with generic $p-$fold symmetry is mostly unknown.
+Whether passive or active, backflow significantly affects the static and dynamical behavior of topological defects.
+In passive nematic liquid crystals, for instance, this effect is known to affect the annihilation dynamics of neutral pairs of elementary disclinations~\cite{toth2002,toth2003hydrodynamics,PhysRevA.46.7765,PhysRevLett.95.097802,PhysRevE.71.061709,PhysRevLett.95.027801,PhysRevE.85.021703,PhysRevResearch.2.013080}.
+In active nematics $-$ such as {\em in vitro} mixture of cytoskeletal filaments and motor proteins~\cite{Sanchez2012, Keber2014,Martinez-Prat2021, Colen2021} or certain types of prokaryotic~\cite{Dunkel2013,Wensink2012} and eukaryotic~\cite{saw2017,Balasubramaniam2021} cells $-$ backflow drives the propulsion of $s=1/2$ defects and influences the hydrodynamic stability of active layers with respect to non-planar deformations~\cite{Keber2014, Metselaar2019, Hoffmann2022,Alert2022}.
+Yet, a hydrodynamic theory that captures backflow effects in liquid crystalline systems with generic $p-$atic symmetry was developed only recently~\cite{Giomi:2021a,Giomi:2021b}.
+Hence, the current understanding of defect dynamics in such systems is still in its infancy.